The following is a list of tips from Epoch members to make the most out of your LARPing budget.

 - Pace yourself.
 You will see a lot of people in awesome costumes and it is easy to feel overwhelmed.
 A vast majority of those awesome costumes took literally years to put together.
 Don’t be afraid to start with something basic and add pieces as you find/make/afford them.
 No one expects you to show up all decked out your first season.

-- Thrift shops such as Value Village or Goodwill often contain old, cheap clothes you can cannibalize and turn into cool costumes.
+- Thrift shops such as Value Village or Goodwill often contain old, cheap clothes you can turn into cool costumes.
 Thrift shops are also a great source for belts and bags.

 - Even thrift shops have sales.